 A rover team's mechanical specialist will assemble the rover chassis from sections of grooved aluminum 80/20 rail or Tetrix parts.
-On the chassis the mechanic will connect #25 chain from drive wheel sprockets to independent stepping motors gears.
+On the chassis, the mechanic will connect #25 chain from drive wheel sprockets to independent stepping motors gears.
 The wheels should align on an axle going through the rover's center of gravity for tank steering.
-See our steppers and drivers at http://www.anaheimautomation.com .
+Check out our steppers and drivers.
 Motor driver circuit boards will be mounted near and connected to the steppers.
-The mechanic will make provisions on the chassis for wall-detecting sensors, and for phototransistor stalks to search for a bright light over the team's goal.
+The mechanic will make provisions on the chassis for wall-detecting sensors, and for photo-transistor stalks to search for a bright light over the team's goal.
 The mechanical specialist will be concerned with shop safety: proper use of power tools, vises, safety goggles, etc.

-The electrical specialist on the team will put together their rover's power unit and learn how to charge the two 12v lead-acid batteries in parallel.
+The electrical specialist on the team will put together the rover's power unit and learn how to charge the two 12v lead-acid batteries in parallel.
 A triple-pole switch will convert the batteries to 24 volts when in "drive" mode.
 The electrician will learn about toggle switches, heat-sensitive circuit breakers, voltage regulators, and proper grounding techniques for electrical assembly.
-On the rover will be an Arduino microprocessor board (http://www.arduino.cc); the electrician will hook up wires connecting the computer "ports" to the motor drivers and sensors.
+On the rover will be an Arduino microprocessor board; the electrician will hook up wires connecting the computer "ports" to the motor drivers and sensors.
 The Arduino board will have a 900MHz XBee receiver for remote control.
-A handheld XBee transmitter unit will be assembled by the electrician, with help from the programmer.
-The electrician will learn how to solder reliable connections, and how to use terminal blocks, quick-disconnects, banana and binding post connectors.
+The electrician will assemble a handheld XBee transmitter unit with help from the programmer.
+The electrician will also learn how to solder reliable connections, and how to use terminal blocks, quick-disconnects, and banana and binding post connectors.
 She or he will be concerned with safety issues for soldering.

 To begin the course, six functioning rovers will be available for contests, programming challenges, and build models.

 Teams will invariably spend considerable time troubleshooting problems.
-Teams will do best that learn to communicate, cooperate, compromise, and collaborate (the 4 Cs).
-The 5th C --Cleanup up at the end of each day --will also turn out to be important.
-The 6th C --Competing-- should be done with humility by winners and gracefulness by losers.
+Teams that do best will learn to communicate, cooperate, compromise, and collaborate (the 4 Cs).
+The 5th C - Cleanup up at the end of each day - will also turn out to be important.
+The 6th C - Competing - should be done with humility by winners and gracefulness by losers.